containers/bootc/CONTRIBUTING.md

 on what area you want to work on, you'll need to be familiar with the relevant language.

+## Note: Before writing a big patch

+If you plan to contribute a large change, please get in touch *before* submitting a pull request by e.g. filing an issue describing your proposed change.
+This will help ensure alignment.

+## Development environment

 There isn't a single approach to working on bootc; however the primary developers tend to use Linux host systems, and test in Linux VMs.
 One specifically recommended